bsdpot/potluck/hugo-nginx/README.md

 You can adjust this flavour and rebuild your own pot image if you have other requirements.

+# Disclaimer

+It is advised to run this image behind a proxy.
+The directory permissions on the hugo folder are very permissive to allow a jenkins user in another pot image to do stuff.
+Run the hugo-nginx and jenkins pot images behind a proxy with access control.

 # Installation

 * Create a ZFS data set on the parent system beforehand